Responsible Executive: Finance and Administration

 - DISPOSAL OF RECORD

 - Before records may be destroyed Block 1 through 5g of a Records Disposition Document must be completed and sent to the University RMLO

 - The Records Disposition Document will be reviewed by the University RMLO, in consultation with the Office of the General Counsel.

 - The approved Records Disposition Document will be returned to the originating department.
 Only at this time may the records be destroyed.

 - Once the destruction is complete, the appropriate department personnel must sign blocks 5g and 7 and return the completed document to the University RMLO.
 The form will remain in a permanent file within the University RMLO office.

 - Instructions for the destruction of records, as well as Records Disposition Documents and other forms may be obtained from the University RMLO.

 GENERAL RECORDS SCHEDULES

-- Visit the State Library & Archives of Florida General Schedules at: http://dos.myflorida.com/library-archives/records-management/general-records-schedules/
+- Visit the State Library & Archives of Florida General Schedules at: https://dos.myflorida.com/library-archives/records-management/general-records-schedules/